jacopofar/dsr-db/docker/slides.md

 The Docker client (docker) is the primary way that Docker users interact with the Daemon
 * Can run directly on non-Linux system
-* Communicate with the engine via HTTP
+* Communicates with the engine via HTTP

 In our case, the daemon and the client will be on the same machine: our laptops!